doougui/kojima-tribute-page/README.md

 # Hideo Kojima Tribute Page
-> A tribute page for Hideo Kojima.
-Made as a exercise from course "PHP from zero to professional".
+> A simple tribute page for Hideo Kojima.
+Made to review and improve my front-end skills.

 ![](header.png)

 ## About

 This project was made only for educational purposes, any suggestion of improvement is welcome.
-Then, feel free to submit your PR or publish an Issue.
+Then, feel free to submit your PR or publish an issue.

 ## References